 Community gardens are much more than places where plants are cultivated.
 They are dynamic social hubs that bring together people from all backgrounds to work towards a common goal.
 They provide a sense of community and belonging in urban areas, which can often feel alienating and isolating.

-A lire aussi : What Are the Latest Trends in Renewable Energy Investments in the UK?
+A voir aussi : What Are the Latest Trends in Renewable Energy Investments in the UK?

 A review of studies sourced from Google Scholar and Crossref validates the social benefits of these gardens.
 Scholars have noted that community gardens are spaces where relationships are fostered, skills are learned, and cultures are exchanged.
 They serve as platforms for community engagement, fostering a sense of belonging and identity.